philsturgeon/awesome-earth/src/categories/home-improvements.md

 ---
 title: 'Home Improvements'
 image: ../images/home-improvements.jpg
+intro: Reduce your carbon footprint and save you money on utility costs over time.
 ---

 Standalone and hybrid systems for [heating air and water](https://www.greenbuilt.org/articles/134-solar-heated-water-with-radiant-floor-heat/), even cooling interior spaces can help drastically reduce your carbon footprint and save you money on utility costs over time.